mongodb/docs/source/includes/steps-connect-to-oa-and-cluster.rst

       :doc:`Compass </compass-connection>`, and the :doc:`MongoDB Shell
       </mongo-shell-connection>`.

-   .. step:: Select :guilabel:`Connect to Cluster and Online Archive` to get the connection string for connecting to both your cluster and Online Archive.
+   .. step:: Select :guilabel:`Connect to Cluster and Online Archive` to get the connection string for connecting to your cluster and Online Archive.